Ignacio Allende: Biography

 Allende was taken to the city of Chihuahua where he was tried for insubordination and imprisoned.
 He was informed of 2,000 Americans located near San Antonio de Bexar and asked for a meeting with the viceroy in order to contemplate a joint solution in defending a potential American invasion.
 His request was denied and was executed by firing squad on June 26, 1811.
 His body was decapitated and his head taken to the Alhóndiga de Granaditas where it was shown to the public inside a cage hung from one corner of the building.
 In 1824 his remains were buried in the vault reserved for the viceroys and presidents in the cathedral of Mexico.
 His remains were moved in 1925 to the Independence Column in Mexico City.

 Legacy

 Allende is a national hero of Mexico.
-Places named in his honor include the municipal district and city of San Miguel de Allende in the state of Guanajuato, and the Chihuahua municipal district of Allende and its municipal seat, Valle de Allende.
+Places named in his honor include the municipal district and city of San Miguel de Allende in the state of Guanajuato, the municipal district of Allende, Chihuahua, the municipality of Talpa de Allende in Jalisco, Allende, Nuevo León, Allende, Coahuila, and Allende metro station, in Mexico City.